Glossary term

 Definition 1

-Offshoring means the relocation of [insert business activities] to another country or the outsourcing of such activities to a third party in another country for the purpose of:
+Offshoring means the relocation of [insert business activities] to another country or the outsourcing of such activities to a third party in another country for the purpose of one or more of the following:

-(e) carrying out practices in [the country of relocation] which would be illegal in [original country]; or
+(e) carrying out practices in [the country of relocation] which would be illegal in [original country]

-(f) carrying out practices in [the country of relocation] which could be reasonably considered to adversely affect achieving [a just transition] [and] [the UN Sustainable Development Goals/ wider social and ecological goals].
+(f) carrying out practices in [the country of relocation] which could be reasonably considered to adversely affect achieving [a just transition] [and] [the UN Sustainable Development Goals OR wider social and ecological goals].

 Drafting notes and guidance